Dear Valpo Student and Parent:

 The Health Center currently accepts cash, checks and Crusader Cash.
 There are only a limited number of services that have a fee.
 The following are examples of services that would incur a fee: sutures, lesion removals, injections, and some medications.
 Sick visits are always free.

 All full-time students at Valparaiso University will have a Basic Student Accident/Sickness policy paid for through the general fee.
-Because the basic plan is not designed to cover all medical costs, you may want to purchase further protection through the Optional Supplemental Medical Expense Plan (please refer to your Admission’s Packet for further information), if not covered currently under a family medical plan.
-If you have family medical coverage, it would be helpful to include a photocopy of your health insurance card (front & back) along with the Health Form.
+If you have family medical coverage, it is advised that the student carries a card on the policy.
 By doing this, we may be able to expedite a referral to a specialist, if needed.
 The policy and claim forms for the Basic Student Accident/Sickness policy can be located on the Health Center website.

 What insurance do you accept?